Happy Ending (Hopsin song): Reception and controversy

 "Happy Ending" received negative reception from music critics.
 In a review of No Shame, Pitchfork stated that Hopsin "raps about getting off at a massage parlor in a terrible mock accent, mimicking the masseuse for the hook: 'If you no say nothing, I can give you sucky-sucky.'
 It would be one thing if the song was just crude or offensive or unlistenable, but it’s a trifecta."
-Anthony Fantano named "Happy Ending" as the worst single of 2017, and three years later also called it the worst single of the entire 2010s decade.
+Anthony Fantano named "Happy Ending" as the worst single of 2017, and three years later also called it the worst single of the entire decade of the 2010s.

 The song and video have been described as portraying "Asian women perpetuating the racist stereotype of being mere trophies of Asian fetishists", oblivious to the fact that "most women who are forced to work as prostitutes in such parlors are actually victims of human trafficking."
+HotNewHipHop compared the absurdity of the song's lyrics to R. Kelly's "Trapped in the Closet" and described it as the "lyrical equivalent to porn."

 Congresswoman Nydia Velázquez condemned the song and video, releasing a statement saying, "This video blatantly plays on racist and sexist stereotypes about Asian women and their sexuality.
 Not only does this offensive song and video demean Asian people, but it ignores the fact that many women in massage parlors like those depicted in the piece are human trafficking victims.
 Hopsin is essentially celebrating human trafficking and lampooning those who have been forced into prostitution.
 I encourage all online music platforms to stop carrying this offensive song and video."